ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

         * I would recommend setting up an ALARM anytime a remote access connection is attempted and or established

-        * I would recommend setting up an ALARM anytime a PHP file is detected
+        * I would recommend setting up an ALARM anytime a PHP, or executable file is detected

-        * I would recommend setting up an ALARM anytime there are more then 16,000 400 Error requests in FIVE minutes
+        * I would recommend setting up an ALARM anytime there are more then 10 401 (Logon failed) Error requests in ONE minute

         * I would recommend setting up an ALARM anytime there are more then 10 Port Scans in ONE Minute

-        * I would ensure that access to the secret folder is limited and establish an ALARM anytime that folder is accessed
+        * I would ensure that access to the secret folder is restricted to authorized users only and establish an ALARM anytime that folder is accessed

     - **Identify at least one way to harden the vulnerable machine that would mitigate this attack.**